openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Examples
 --------
 #.
-Security suites as part of Github CI.
+Security suites as part of GitHub CI.
 #.
 Better visibility for security supply chain issues.

-   * How can we take advantage of the alerts that Github provides for security prioritization?
+   * How can we take advantage of the alerts that GitHub provides for security prioritization?
 #.
 Iterations on the security process.
 #.
 Review industry best practices that we should consider implementing.
 #.
 Running an annual security survey.